A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Methodology

 First, the structured spatial random effects $u_i$ follow a Conditional Autoregressive (CAR) specification

 where $n(i)$ is the number of neighbors for area $i$, $w_{ij}$ is the $(i,j)$ element of the row-normalized neighborhood matrix, and $\sigma^2_{u}$ represents the variance of this random effect.
 Here, we will assume a contiguity-based row-normalized neighborhood matrix, meaning that areas $i$ and $j$ are neighbors if they share some geographical boundary \citep{briz2022comparison}.
 Second, the unstructured spatial random effects $v_i$ are assumed to be independent and identically distributed, $v_i \sim \text{Normal}(0, \sigma_v^2)$, where $\sigma_v^2$ is the variance of the unstructured random effect.
+We note that while the individual terms in the BYM model can face identifiability issues, our primary focus in this context is to estimate the total spatial effect ($u_i + v_i$).
+Alternative reparameterizations of the spatial random effects, such as the BYM2 model \citep{riebler2016intuitive}, could also be considered to enhance interpretability.

-Finally, the temporal random effects are specified through a second-order random walk, $\gamma_{t}|\gamma_{t-1},\gamma_{t-2} \sim \text{Normal}(2\gamma_{t-1}+\gamma_{t-2},\sigma^2_{\gamma})$, with $\sigma^2_{\gamma}$ the variance component.
+Finally, the temporal random effects are specified through a second-order random walk, $\gamma_{t}|\gamma_{t-1},\gamma_{t-2} \sim \text{Normal}(2\gamma_{t-1}-\gamma_{t-2},\sigma^2_{\gamma})$, with $\sigma^2_{\gamma}$ the variance component.
 We have chosen a second-order random walk to capture the temporal dependence of the data in order to examine the results of the proposed model on the data analyzed by \cite{rutten2025lagged}, who also considered this kind of effect.
 Instead, a first-order random walk (which induces less smoothing) or a family of natural cubic splines could also have been used to capture the temporal variability of the response.

 We estimate the DLNM indicated in Equation \ref{model2} through a Bayesian inferential framework, which requires assigning prior distributions to each of the parameters involved.
 Following \cite{ntzoufras2011bayesian}, we choose a Gamma prior, $r\sim\text{Ga}(0.001,0.001)$ for the dispersion parameter of the NB distribution.
-Regarding the intercept, $\alpha$, and the parameters contained in the $\boldsymbol{\eta}$ vector, we choose $\alpha\sim \text{Normal}(0,100)$ and $\boldsymbol{\eta}\sim \text{Normal}(0,\Sigma)$ with $\Sigma=100^2\text{I}$ ($\text{I}$ is the identity matrix of the required size), assuming a zero-mean with large prior variance for each of the elements of $\boldsymbol{\eta}$ and independence across components.
+Regarding the intercept, $\alpha$, and the parameters contained in the $\boldsymbol{\eta}$ vector, we choose $\alpha\sim \text{Normal}(0,100)$ and $\boldsymbol{\eta}\sim \text{Normal}(0,\Sigma)$ with $\Sigma=100\text{I}$ ($\text{I}$ is the identity matrix of the required size), assuming a zero-mean with large prior variance for each of the elements of $\boldsymbol{\eta}$ and independence across components.

 Besides, we consider uniform vaguely informative uniform priors on the standard deviations, $\sigma_u\sim \text{Unif}(0,L_{\sigma_{u}})$, $\sigma_v\sim \text{Unif}(0,L_{\sigma_{v}})$, and $\sigma_\gamma\sim \text{Unif}(0,L_{\sigma_{\gamma}})$, where $L_{\sigma_{u}}$, $L_{\sigma_{v}}$, and $L_{\sigma_{\gamma}}$ are upper bounds of the corresponding standard deviation, which need to be chosen based on the application and knowledge about the data.
 For the analysis presented later, we will consider $L_{\sigma_u} = L_{\sigma_v} = L_{\sigma_\gamma} = 10$.